 Thomas Hutchinson (1711-1780) was a colonial American politician, judge and historian.
-He was born into a prominent Boston family.
-He began his career in local politics in 1737, and was named speaker of the Massachusetts House of Representatives in 1746.
+He was born into a prominent Boston family and studied at Harvard.
+He began his career in local politics in 1737 and was named speaker of the Massachusetts House of Representatives in 1746.
 Hutchinson later simultaneously held a series of posts, including chief justice of the Superior Court of Judicature and lieutenant governor of the state.
 A supporter of parliamentary authority, he became the last civilian royal governor of Massachusetts in 1771.
-However, he struggled to establish control during increasingly turbulent times and was replaced by General Thomas Gage in 1774 on the eve of the American Revolution.
+He struggled to establish control during increasingly turbulent times and was replaced by General Thomas Gage in 1774 on the eve of the American Revolution.

-Hutchinson was born in Boston, a great-great-grandson of the seventeenth-century nonconformist, Anne Hutchinson.
-His well-to-do merchant father sent him to Harvard College, where he took his degree at sixteen.
-Thereafter, he engaged in maritime commerce and trading in the Massachusetts Bay Colony.
+Hutchinson was born in Boston, a great-great-grandson of the seventeenth-century nonconformist Anne Hutchinson.
+His well-to-do merchant father sent him to Harvard College, where he graduated at age 16.
+After graduation, he worked in maritime commerce and trading in the Massachusetts Bay Colony.

-In 1754, Hutchinson played a major role in the Albany Congress, where representatives from seven colonies, besides negotiating still another Indian treaty, seriously debated and eventually drafted a plan of union.
+In 1754, Hutchinson played a major role in the Albany Congress, where representatives from seven colonies negotiated another Indian treaty and, more notably, seriously debated and eventually drafted a plan of union.

-In 1752, Hutchinson began amassing public offices, provoking hatred and envy.
+In 1752, Hutchinson began amassing public offices, provoking hatred and envy among his peers.
 Although not trained as a lawyer, he became judge of the Suffolk County Probate Court and simultaneously took a seat on the Inferior Court of Common Pleas.
-Eight years later, he received a royal appointment as chief justice of the Superiour Court of Judicature, the highest judicial position in Massachusetts.
+Eight years later, he received a royal appointment as chief justice of the Superior Court of Judicature, the highest judicial position in Massachusetts.
 With no formal legal training, he still beat out more popular candidates like James Otis, Sr.—outraging locals like John Adams.